OfficeDev/VBA-content/Outlook-VBA/articles/1befabf7-262f-897a-d1dc-49be4e7ddf9b.md

 When you call the  **Respond** method with the **olTaskAccept** parameter, Outlook creates a new **TaskItem** that duplicates the task request item.
 The new item has a different Entry ID.
 Outlook then removes the original item.

-The following table describes the behavior of the  **Respond** method depending on the parent object, and thefNoUI andfAdditionalTextDialog parameters.
+The following table describes the behavior of the  **Respond** method depending on the parent object, and the _fNoUI_ and _fAdditionalTextDialog_ parameters.